spine-tools/Spine-Database-API/docs/source/tutorial.rst

         type=type_
     )

-Note that in the above, we refer to the entity by its *byname* which is a tuple of its elements.
+Note that in the above, we refer to the entity by its *byname*.
 We also set the value to belong to an *alternative* called ``Base`` which is readily available in new databases.